vr6syncro/BambulabLedController/README.md

 For more infos and help see my discord at: [http://discord.vr6syncro.de](http://discord.vr6syncro.de)

-3D Print related files are uploaded to: [https://www.printables.com/de/model/499286-bambulab-neopixel-status-indicator](https://www.printables.com/de/model/499286-bambulab-neopixel-status-indicator)
+3D Print related files are uploaded to Printables:
+<br><a href="https://www.printables.com/de/model/501355-bambulab-status-indicator-table-stand">Table Stand</a>
+<br><a href="https://www.printables.com/de/model/499286-bambulab-neopixel-status-indicator">Traffic Light</a> <br>

 There are a few things that must be solved to get it stable but is is already working.